Bills, Bills, Bills

-"Bills, Bills, Bills" is a song by American group Destiny's Child from their second studio album, The Writing's on the Wall (1999).
-It was written by Beyoncé Knowles, LeToya Luckett, Kelly Rowland, Kandi Burruss of Xscape, and Kevin "She'kspere" Briggs and produced by the latter.
+"Bills, Bills, Bills" is a song by American girl group Destiny's Child from their second studio album, The Writing's on the Wall (1999).
+It was written by Beyoncé Knowles, LeToya Luckett, Kelly Rowland, Kandi Burruss, and Kevin "She'kspere" Briggs and produced by the latter.
 The song was released as the lead single from The Writing's on the Wall on May 31, 1999, by Columbia Records.

 "Bills, Bills, Bills" became Destiny's Child's first number-one single on the US Billboard Hot 100.
 Internationally, it reached the top 10 in Belgium, Canada, Iceland, the Netherlands, and the United Kingdom.
-Critically acclaimed, the song was nominated for two Grammy Awards in 2000–Best R&B Performance by a Duo or Group with Vocals and Best R&B Song.
+Critically acclaimed, the song was nominated for two Grammy Awards in 2000 – Best R&B Performance by a Duo or Group with Vocals and Best R&B Song.

 The accompanying music video for "Bills, Bills, Bills", directed by Darren Grant, was filmed in a beauty salon as a tribute to Beyoncé's mother Tina Knowles.
 In 2021, the song resurged in popularity on streaming platforms, as well as TikTok, where it became the most popular "comeback" track in the United States and the United Kingdom that year.

 Background and composition

-"Bills, Bills, Bills" is one of the five tracks that Destiny's Child worked with Kandi Burruss and She'kspere on their sophomore album that would help create their signature sound.
+"Bills, Bills, Bills" is one of the five tracks that Destiny's Child worked with Kandi Burruss and Kevin "She'kspere" Briggs on their sophomore album that would help create their signature sound.
 Burruss stated that the idea for the song came to them when they were in a store and Briggs began beat-boxing the beat in his head.
 Burruss also claimed that the lyrics, specifically the verses for the song, were inspired by personal dating experiences she had.
 The group members expanded on writing lyrics for the song after the concept was presented to them.

 Musically, the song is a sassy, playful, and jittery R&B track with slinky instrumentation led by harpsichord-synthesizers.
 The track is described to have a quirky melody and descriptive lyrics that draw attention to listeners because of the story the group members are singing.